kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 opt-in status of the contact, this must be done with an additional API request (:doc:`../../suite/contacts/contact_update`) if necessary.
 It updates the response summary only (:doc:`launch_response_summary`).

+.. note:: It is useful if you aim at sending email campaigns with unsubscribed links which target your own domain and
+          unsubscribing the user only from the specific email campaign, not from all campaigns.

 Endpoint
 --------